André de Ruyter: Resignation

 On 12 December 2022, de Ruyter tendered his resignation as the CEO of Eskom.
-The following day at work, he allegedly consumed a cup of coffee that had unknowingly to him been laced with cyanide.
+The following day at work, he allegedly drank a cup of coffee that had unknowingly to him been laced with cyanide.
 After he received medical treatment, a case of attempted murder was opened with the South African Police Service.

 In December 2022, power cuts reached their severest levels ever.
 That same month, it emerged that de Ruyter had been criticized by Gwede Mantashe, Minister of Mineral Resources and Energy and Chairperson of the ruling African National Congress.
-Mantashe called de Ruyter a 'policeman' and accused Eskom of 'agitating for the overthrow of the state'.
-After these remarks were reported, de Ruyter resigned, citing a loss of support from 'the broader political economy'.
+Mantashe called de Ruyter a "policeman" and accused Eskom of "agitating for the overthrow of the state".
+After these remarks were reported, de Ruyter resigned, citing a loss of support from "the broader political economy".

-Ghaleb Cachalia, Shadow Minister of Public Enterprises of the Democratic Alliance, South Africa's official opposition, accused Mantashe of a 'relentless campaign against a man who despite having one hand tied behind his back' attempted to fight corruption.
-He further said that Pravin Gordhan, the Minister of Public Enterprises, had been 'powerless in the face of Mantashe'.
-The National Union of Metalworkers of South Africa welcomed his resignation, citing his 'incompetence'; it further called for Gordhan's resignation.
+Ghaleb Cachalia, Shadow Minister of Public Enterprises of the Democratic Alliance, South Africa's official opposition, accused Mantashe of a "relentless campaign against a man who despite having one hand tied behind his back" attempted to fight corruption.
+He further said that Pravin Gordhan, the Minister of Public Enterprises, had been "powerless in the face of Mantashe".
+The National Union of Metalworkers of South Africa welcomed his resignation, citing his "incompetence"; it further called for Gordhan's resignation.

 In January 2023, de Ruyter stated power cuts would continue for two years.